james0666/MediaHop-Releases/MediaHop_Server/README.md

 $mediaDirectory = '/home/example/media';
 ```

-Or a relative path.
+Or use a relative path.

-For example, if your layout is:
+For example:

 ```text
 data/